Skip to content

 I enjoyed walking along the waterfront, looking at all the beautiful boats.

-Seafood restaurant for lunch
+Seafood restaurants for lunch

 There are also a great selection of seafood restaurants at Marina Corricella on Procida.
 You can sit outside, right next to the water, as you enjoy fresh seafood.